Dr. Ron Remick

 More recently, Dr. Wicholas’ interests have focused on the burgeoning field of Nutritional Psychiatry and the role of inflammation in both mood and pain disorders.
 She is currently training with the Institute of Functional Medicine, which utilizes a unique, mechanism-based approach to identifying and treating the root causes of chronic disease.

-Dr. Wicholas has designed a series Group Medical Visits for treating mood disorders and chronic pain with a specific focus on addressing underlying inflammatory components of illness.
-She is currently piloting this program at the Mood Disorder Association.
+Dr. Wicholas has designed Food as Medicine, a group-based program for treating mood disorders and chronic pain with a specific focus on addressing the underlying inflammatory components of illness.
+She is currently offering this program at MDABC.